This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 To make these lemon bars, first start by making the shortbread crust.

-Pro Tip: If you forgot to take your butter out ahead of time, then here are 3 ways to soften your butter.
+If you forgot to take your butter out ahead of time, then here are 3 ways to soften your butter.
 I used my pastry blender to work the butter into the flour and sugar.
 You could also just use your hands.
 Don’t be afraid.
 Get in there.

 Step Two: Make The Filling

+And then whisk in the lemon juice until the filling is smooth.
+A few air bubbles may be present.
 Now here is what I don’t like about most lemon bar recipes out there.
 They say vague things like “juice of 3 lemons”.
 Um, I don’t know about you but I don’t always get the same amount of juice from my lemons every time.
 So frustrating.

 So when I tested this recipe I used a glass measuring cup to make sure that I give you an exact amount.
-I wanted mine nice and tangy so I used 2/3 cup of fresh lemon juice.
+I wanted mine nice and tangy so I used exact 1 cup of fresh lemon juice.
 Which, was usually about 3 lemons (sometimes 2 1/2, sometimes 4).
 See what I mean?
 Not always the same.

 Give it a whisk (have I told you about my new favorite kitchen tool, this whisk?).
 And you’re all set.
 Once your crust has baked, time to pour the lemon filling over it.
-Be sure to pour the lemon mixture over your crust while it’s still hot.
-And then bake for another 20 minutes.
-That’s it!
+Be sure to pour the lemon mixture over your crust in the baking pan while it’s still hot.

 And here comes the hard part.
 Letting the bars rest and set up in the fridge for about 2 hours.
 I told you it was the hard part.
 But then it’s time to cut, eat, enjoy, repeat.

-Recipe Tips
+Recipe Notes:

 - Make sure to measure your flour accurately by scooping with a spoon and leveling with a knife.
 For a complete tutorial, read this post.